aijdissanayake/AC-Remote/README.txt

-Project for a Universal Remote Controller Using Android and Arduino
+Universal Remote Controller Using Android and Arduino